-This site is designed to empower lay people who don’t want or can’t afford an attorney.
+This site is designed to empower lay people who don’t want or can’t afford an attorney – and most importantly how to manage your attorney.
 Far too many folks file bankruptcy for the wrong reasons or fail to answer lawsuits out of fear and wind up with default judgments.
-To many people the legal system is complex and intimidating.
+To many people, the legal system is complex and intimidating.
 We feel we must hire lawyers because they’ve invented their own language and only they can speak it.
-Certainly there is a place for attorneys in our country, but far too much money is spent needlessly on legal fees and far too many people fail to assert their rights and unfortunately are taken advantage of.
+Certainly there is a place for attorneys in our country, but far too much money is spent needlessly on legal fees and far too many people fail to assert their rights and are taken advantage of.
 The truth is any person can represent themselves in any court or forum (with very few exceptions), file lawsuits, defend lawsuits and perform a myriad of tasks which are normally done by attorneys.
 I know, because I’ve done it.
 I have represented my self in every type of court there is including Federal Appeals Courts for the 5th and DC circuits.
 I have acted as an expert witness in securities fraud cases.
-I have help people recover hundreds of thousands of dollars by advising attorneys.
+I have helped people recover hundreds of thousands of dollars by advising attorneys.
 Attorneys have paid me far more than I will ever pay them – I hope.
 I AM NOT an attorney and throughout this site I will continually advise you to always seek competent legal advice.
-There is however, so much you can do on your own if you know where to look.
+There is, however, so much you can do on your own if you know where to look.

 Who Should Read This Blog?